 Tower: This equipment class uses the Cadillac or Tower (also called the Pole system) including leg springs, arms springs, roll down bar, and push through bar.
 It is meant for healthy bodies who are working on the class level listed.

 Guided Workout: If you are at least an intermediate student, you are healthy and/or know all of your own modifications, and are a visual learner, this type of class is perfect for you since your teacher works out with you!
 Steal a glance or two of the exercises in motion while your teacher calls out the order and some general cues to keep you moving.
 It’s a wonderful supplement to your private lessons and group classes!
 Class may include Reformer, Chair, Tower, Mat, PilatesStick, barrels, and more.
-Guided Workouts do not run in a series, but rather function on a drop-in basis only costing just $15 per class.
+Guided Workouts do not run in a series, they are all single classes.

 Springboard group classes build camaraderie and confidence as students progress through the 6-week series together.
 Classes often fill, so sign up early to reserve your spot!
 Class size is generally limited to 10 for mat and 5 for equipment.